digicatapult/sqnc-node/Upgrade.md

 # Description

-This guide will hopefully help upgrade Substrate in the future.
+This guide will hopefully provide the help and tools to upgrade Substrate in the future.

 This is a guide based on updating from `0.9.25` to `0.9.30` and the issues it caused can be seen [here](https://github.com/digicatapult/dscp-node/pull/91/files)